 We assign age ratings to video content released on physical media (e.g. DVD/Blu-ray) under the Video Recordings Act 1984 (VRA).

 You can submit video to us by digital file delivery or finished check discs and single-element linear recordings on DVD or Blu-ray.
+We recommend submitting via digital file delivery, as content submitted on DVD and Blu-ray will receive an increased charge, to cover the cost of processing.
 Please note the content needs to be the same as the version that will be released to the public.
 All content submitted to us for classification therefore needs to be the full, final edit in the correct screen ratio with final sound mix.

 The only exception whereby historic BBFC rating cards or non-BBFC rating cards/symbols may appear is when they are part of a VAM/bonus material submission for home entertainment release.
 Any trailers intended for promotional use on packaged media content or online must not carry a historic or non-BBFC rating card or symbol, and must be submitted as a 'Trailer' rather than 'Bonus Material'.

-Please see our Technical Requirements for information on what file formats we accept.
+Please see our technical requirements below for information on what file formats we accept.

-- If a video version of a previously classified theatrical feature is found to be identical once it has been examined it will be charged at a reduced rate.
-Please note this does not apply to audio commentaries, audio descriptive content or those submited alongside other DVD extras.
+If a video version of a previously classified theatrical feature is found to be identical once it has been examined it will be charged at a reduced rate.
+Please note this does not apply to audio commentaries, audio descriptive content or those submitted alongside other DVD extras.

 If you have not previously submitted content for a VRA age rating you will be entered into the Video Packaging Review Committee scheme.
 This is a voluntary scheme of self-regulation by the industry which regulates the sleeves of packaged media.